-Depreciation expense was approximately \$1,091 and \$1,027 for the years ended December 31, 2013 and 2012, respectively.
+Depreciation expense was approximately \$1,001 and \$1,091 for the years ended December 31, 2014 and 2013, respectively.

-3. Reinsurance
+4. Reinsurance

-During 2013 and 2012, the Association entered into reinsurance agreements.
-These agreements reduce the amount of losses that can arise from claims under a general reinsurance contract known as a catastrophe excess of loss reinsurance agreement ("excess of loss").
+During 2014 and 2013, the Association entered into reinsurance agreements.
+These agreements reduce the amount of losses that can arise from claims under a general reinsurance contract known as a catastrophe aggregate excess of loss reinsurance agreement ("aggregate excess of loss") and catastrophe excess of loss reinsurance agreement ("excess of loss").